Movement

 • Careful spacing and siting of trees, SuDS and street furniture should be used to demarcate where is appropriate for car parking and where is not.

-• Opportunities for seating, informal green space and rest areas should be incorporated into street design.
+• Opportunities for seating, informal green space and rest areas can be incorporated into street design.

-• EV charging must be incorporated into the street scene.
+• Electric Vehicle (EV) charging must be incorporated into the street scene.

-• Shared streets must ensure they align with the Department of Transport's guidance, Inclusive Mobility: A Guide to Best Practice on Access to Pedestrian and Transport Infrastructure, as well as Chapter 7 in Manual for Streets and section 2.9 in Manual for Streets 2.
+• Shared streets will need to ensure they align with the Department of Transport's guidance, Inclusive Mobility: A Guide to Best Practice on Access to Pedestrian and Transport Infrastructure, as well as Chapter 7 in Manual for Streets and section 2.9 in Manual for Streets 2.

 Back to top